 Example 1:

-- That’s my car.
+- That’s mine.

 Ask the question: Whose car is it?

-Therefore “my” is the possessive pronoun.
+Therefore “mine” is the possessive pronoun.

 Now, look on the chart and identify the correct possessive pronoun in Portuguese: